Deep Learning for Genomics: A Concise Overview: Introduction

 The intersection of deep learning methods and genomic research may lead to a profound understanding of genomics that will benefit multiple fields including precision medicine \citep{leung2016machine}, pharmacy (\textit{i.e.} drug design), and even agriculture, \textit{etc}.
 Take medicine for example, medical research and its applications such as gene therapies, molecular diagnostics, and personalized medicine could be revolutionized by tailoring high-performance computing methods to analyzing available genomic datasets.
 Also, the process of developing new drugs takes a long period and is usually very costly.
-To save time and cost, the general approach taken by pharmaceutical companies is to try to match the candidate protein identified by researchers with their known drug molecules. \citep{pharmaceutical}.
-All these benefits indicate the necessity of utilizing powerful and specially designed deep learning methods to foster the development of genomics industry.
-This article aims to offer a concise overview of the current deep learning applications on genomic research, and, if possible, point out promising directions of further applying deep learning in genomic study.
+To save time and cost, the general approach taken by pharmaceutical companies is to try to match the candidate protein identified by researchers with their known drug molecules. \citep{pharmaceutical}. \yx{As we are facing larger-scale and more complex medical demands, cutting-edge deep learning techniques such as large language models show emergent capabilities to efficiently and effectively deal with unprecedented challenges such as Covid-19 \cite{hammad_hybrid_2023, genslm}.} All these benefits indicate the necessity of utilizing powerful and specially designed deep learning methods to foster the development of the genomics industry.
+This article aims to offer a concise overview of the current deep learning applications in genomic research, and, if possible, point out promising directions for further applying deep learning in the genomic study.

-The rest of this article is organized as following: we first briefly introduce the genomic study powered by deep learning characterized by deep learning architectures in Section~\ref{sec:architecture}, with additional discussions offered in Section~\ref{sec:insights}.
-Then we discuss in details about how deep learning methods can help in genomic study by different application areas in Section~\ref{sec:applications}, which is followed by our summarization of the current challenges and potential research directions in Section~\ref{sec:opportunities}.
+The rest of this article is organized as follows: we first briefly introduce the genomic study powered by deep learning characterized by deep learning architectures in Section~\ref{sec:architecture}, with additional discussions offered in Section~\ref{sec:insights}.
+Then we discuss the use of deep learning methods on various topics in genomics in Section~\ref{sec:applications}, followed by our summarization of the current challenges and potential research directions in Section~\ref{sec:opportunities}.
 Finally, conclusions are drawn in Section~\ref{sec:conclusion}.